xixu-me/rulesets-for-META/README.md

-# Rulesets in MRS Format - the basis and vital component of Project META
+# Rulesets in MRS Format

+＞ the fundamental and vital component of Project META

 ## Overview